 Various types of sheep breeds are bred in farms, and there have been marked changes in the proportion of breeds with the years.
 An initial period of grading up to Merino–type breeds imported from Europe, USA and Australia, was followed by a strong predominance of Lincoln and Romney crosses at the beginning of this century when there was an important demand for mutton meat in Europe.
 In 1930, after a period of alternated cross–breeding systems using Lincoln and Merino rams it started a process of grading–up to imported Merino related breeds from Australia and New Zealand, mainly Corriedale and Polwarth.

 The present distribution of sheep shows a predominance of breeds defined as “dual-purpose” in the sense that generate income from the sale of wool and sheep meat (fat lambs, surplus offspring and cast for age animals).
-Recent results of a national survey showed most popular breeds run by woolgrowers were: Corriedale (42%), Merino (27%), Polwarth (9%), Merilin (4%), Romney Marsh (3%) and Dohne Merino (2%).

 Besides an excellent climate and pasture conditions, Uruguay has environmental conditions totally favourable to high quality sheep production.
 Some remarkable characteristics of the “high-quality” wool produced in Uruguay are the high values of scouring yield (between 75-81%) and low vegetable matter, the low incidence of dust penetration and tip weathering and good staple length.

-The wool industry in Uruguay is mainly oriented to export markets.
+Annual wool production if of about 20.8 mkg (greasy basis).
+It's mainly oriented to export markets.
 Early stage processing is well established in Uruguay and this is the consequence of very strong investments in the combing sector during the last years.
 Wool is mainly exported in the form of tops, but also scoured and greasy.
 Other textile products with larger added value are also exported, such as yarns, fabrics, garments, bedcovers, and rugs.
-Annual exports of wool and wool products in the 2020 season reached a total of 19.0 mkg (greasy basis) to more than 30 destinationsThe majority of the wool (54 % %) was exported as tops.
-Scoured wool represented 24% and greasy wool the remnant 22 %.
+More than 46 destinations buy wool of Uruguay.

-In terms of value, China was the main client, buying 33 % of total wool exports in the 2020 season.
-Other major importers include Germany (17 %), Italy (11 % %), Turkey (6 %), Bulgary (5 %). and India (2 %).
+In terms of value, China was the main client, buying 46% of total wool exports in 2024.
+Followed by Italy (13%) and Germany (9%).
+Other major importers include Turkey, Bulgary and India.